Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Applications: Ordinary GW invariants, Hurwitz numbers, and mirror symmetry

 It remains to say that the $\psi$-conditions are given by basepoint free divisors: by Prop.~\ref{psihat}, the $\psi$-classes pull back from the underlying moduli space of curves, and by Lemma~\ref{lem-psi-basepointfree} these are base point-free. \end{proof}

-\begin{rmk} Note that a zero-cycle pulled back from $\shM_{0,m,[\Delta]}(X)$ as used in the proof is automatically $G$-invariant.
+\begin{rmk} Note that a zero-cycle pulled back from $\shM_{0,I^{\circ}}(X,[\Delta])$ as used in the proof is automatically $G$-invariant.
 However, the zero-cycle obtained in the proof of the main Theorem~\ref{MainThm} (comparing log and tropical counts) is generally \emph{not} $G$-invariant if $\psi$-conditions are present.
 Indeed, permuting boundary markings on a stable map domain component that also has a $\psi$-marking generally doesn't preserve the $\psi$-condition as we represented it by fixing the underlying curve component (e.g. the cross-ratio of $4$ points on $\bb{P}^1$ isn't preserved when changing the point order). \end{rmk}

-When we have $\psi$-conditions attached to more general cycles than those allowed in Thm~\ref{thm-forgetlog-equal}, it is no longer true that the Gromov-Witten zero cycle on $\shM_{0,m,[\Delta]}(X)$ pulls back to the corresponding one on $\shM_{0,m,e_\infty,\Delta}(X^\dagger)$.
-We expect a more sophisticated relationship between the log- and ordinary invariants that needs to deal with the fact that $\shM^D_{0,m+e,[\Delta]}(X)$ in general is not irreducible, in fact not even pure-dimensional.
+When we have $\psi$-conditions attached to more general cycles than those allowed in Thm~\ref{thm-forgetlog-equal}, it is no longer true that the Gromov-Witten zero cycle on $\shM_{0,I^{\circ}}(X,[\Delta])$ pulls back to the corresponding one on $\shM_{0}(X^\dagger,\Delta)$.
+We expect a more sophisticated relationship between the log- and ordinary invariants that needs to deal with the fact that $\shM^D_{0,I}(X,[\Delta])$ in general is not irreducible, in fact not even pure-dimensional.
 Log curves map into only one of its components despite there possibly being additional curves in other components which still satisfy incidence and $\psi$-conditions.
-We work out an explicit relationship in these more general cases in an ongoing collaboration of the authors with Peter Overholser.
 We include here an easy case where this relationship reduces to the ordinary divisor equation.
 We first record a lemma.
-Since $\shM_{0,m,e}(X^\dagger)\ra \shM_{0,m+e}(X)$ preserves the underlying pre-stable curve (the universal curve pulls back under this map), we have the following result.
+Since $\shM_{0}(X^\dagger,\Delta)\ra \shM_{0}(X,[\Delta])$ preserves the underlying pre-stable curve (the universal curve pulls back under this map), we have the following result.

-\begin{lem} The $\psi$-classes on $\shM_{0,m+e}(X)$ pull back to the $\psi$-classes on $\shM_{0,m,e}(X^\dagger)$. \end{lem}
+\begin{lem} The $\psi$-classes on $\shM_{0}(X,[\Delta])$ pull back to the $\psi$-classes on $\shM_{0}(X^\dagger,\Delta)$. \end{lem}

-\begin{thm} Assume $g=0$, $X=\prod_{i=1}^k \bb{P}^{r_i}$, and $[D].[\Delta]\le 1$ for every prime boundary divisor $D\subset X$.
+\begin{thm} Assume $X=\prod_{i=1}^k \bb{P}^{r_i}$, and $[D].[\Delta]\le 1$ for every prime boundary divisor $D\subset X$.
 Then for every set of incidence and $\psi$-conditions $(\A,\Psi)$, the log Gromov-Witten invariant coincides with the usual one under replacing boundary markings with divisor incidence conditions.
 In symbols, letting $D_j$ denote the boundary divisor to which the boundary marked point $y_j$ maps, we have:

 \end{thm}